-The peripheral nervous system is involved in the control of a variety of bodily functions that include blood pressure, heart rate, bowel movements and urination.
+The peripheral nervous system controls a variety of bodily functions that include blood pressure, heart rate, bowel movements, and urination.

-Paragangliomas occur most often in the abdomen, but they can occur in the neck and thorax and are related, but they are not exactly the same as a tumor of the adrenal glands called pheochromocytoma .
+Paragangliomas occur most often in the abdomen, but they can happen in the neck and thorax and are related.
+Still, they are not the same as a tumor of the adrenal glands called pheochromocytoma.

 What causes paragangliomas?

 It is not clear why paragangliomas occur.
-However, in some cases, defects in certain genes increase the chances of someone developing a paraganglioma.
+However, in some cases, defects in specific genes increase the chances of someone developing a paraganglioma.

 In many cases, paragangliomas may not cause any symptoms unless:

 They grow large enough to press other organs or spread to other organs.
 For example, if the tumor has spread to the bones, this can cause bone pain.

 The neck (carotid paraganglioma) can be seen as swelling or compressing adjacent nerves, such as the vagus nerve.
 A type of paraganglioma ( glomus paraganglioma ) in the middle ear can cause hearing loss and tinnitus.

 They release hormones such as noradrenaline or, less frequently, adrenaline into the bloodstream.
 Excessive levels of these hormones can cause sweating, rapid heart rate, feeling anxious, headaches, and high blood pressure.
 These symptoms can be similar to panic attacks.

 How common are paragangliomas?